INFORMSJoC/2022.0136/README.md

 ## Description

-This project provides implementations of neural networks that control single and dual sourcing problems (with and without empirical demand data).
+This project provides implementations of neural networks that control single-sourcing dynamics and dual-sourcing dynamics, with or without empirical demand data.

 We summarize the main model parameters below.